vb-consulting/pgmigrations/README.md

 #### versionSortFunction

 Default sort function used for sorting migration versions.
 The default value is `(a, b) => a.localeCompare(b, "en", {numeric: true})`.

+### Testing

+Test command will run tests on PostgreSQL functions and procedures:

+- Test functions and procedures are required to have no parameters.
+- The test is considered passed if:
+  - Doesn't raise any exceptions.
+  - The function doesn't return either boolean False, or text `f`, or return text doesn't start with `not ok` (case insensitive).

+To assert a failed test:
+- Raise custom exception with a custom message: `raise exception 'failed message';`
+- Return false: `return false;`
+- Return text that starts with "not ok": `return 'not ok: failed message'`

+#### testFunctionsSchemaContains

+Default: `null`

+Test function or procedure schema contains this text (case insensitive) or `null` for all non-system schemas.

+#### testFunctionsNameContains

+Default: `null`

+Test function or procedure name contains this text (case insensitive) or `null` for all function or procedure names without parameters.

+#### testFunctionsCommentContains

+Default: `test`

+Test function or procedure comment contains this text (case insensitive) or `null` for all function or procedure names without parameters.

 ## Contributing